My Germany: 33 (of 51) UNESCO WH Sites

 Upper Middle Rhine Valley (Oberes Mittelrheintal)

-"Drive-by Loreley."
 There’s no worry of hearing the sirens’ call and running aground, because this is from on-board Deutsche Bahn’s InterCity IC2218 train on the way north to the city of Cologne.
 With this view of the famous Loreley rock-cliff formation, winding back and forth against the twisting Rhine river shoreline slows the total journey some.
-This area is a part of the stretch between Mainz and Koblenz, known as the Oberes Mittelrheintal (Upper Middle Rhine Valley region) which is a UNESCO World Heritage Site since 2002.
-Near St. Goar on the west flank of the river Rhein, Germany – 24 May 2016.
+This area is a part of the stretch between Mainz and Koblenz, known as the Oberes Mittelrheintal (Upper Middle Rhine Valley region), UNESCO World Heritage Site since 2002.

 Wadden Sea (Wattenmeer)